 One big mistake I made, and still sometimes make to this day, is that I don’t balance my practice enough between technique and musicality.
 What point is having good technique if you have nowhere to apply it?
 So for me, I need to be very intentional about playing music and becoming a better musician.

 Practicing technique won’t make you a better musician.
 Playing music will make you a better musician.
-Technique is easy and fun to practice because it’s quantifiable, but it’s not the end all be all with drumming.
+Technique is easy and fun to practice because it’s quantifiable, but it’s not the be-all-end-all with drumming.
 No musical director cares how fast you can play, or how good your medium full stroke roll is.
-So try to balance your practice between technique and musicality. (if you need more help with this just email me: firstname.lastname@example.org)
+So try to balance your practice between technique and musicality (if you need more help with this just email me: email@example.com).

 It was crazy hard, but I’m glad I did it.
 You don’t have to choose something as hard as I did, but it’s really motivating to pick something and go for it.
 Not only is it motivating for you, but you’ll be surprised that it might give someone else a kick in the butt to be more productive!

-Whether you are active listening to music, tapping on your legs, or just playing on the practice pad – do something every day.
+Whether you’re actively listening to music, tapping on your legs, or just playing on the practice pad, do something every day.
 Even if it’s just 10 minutes each time, it’s better than nothing.

 There are no excuses for not practicing.
 Don’t get into the mindset that the ‘stars have to be aligned’ for you to practice on the kit.
 Just do something.